Cactoidal/GodotEthersV3/README.md

 `read_or_write` is a String: "READ" or "WRITE".
 Use "READ" if you intend to call a view/pure function with `read_from_contract()`.

 `ABI` is your contract's ABI.
-It needs to be pasted into a .gd file somewhere so you can call it.
+It needs to be pasted somewhere into a .gd file as a variable, so you can call it.

 `function_name` is the contract function you want to call.